 “This long term monitoring and evaluation program, which has been running since the mid-1980s, is essential to Namadgi’s evidence based management of introduced pests.
 Eradication is not feasible or possible, so control programs aim to achieve a sustained reduction in the damage caused by feral pigs"

-ABC News but a much better article was written in The Canberra Times.
+It was also reported by ABC News but a much better article was written in The Canberra Times.
 My thoughts...
 Well I don't think its a statistic that holds true with observation...

 Back to last night...
 As we approached the creek we stopped in our tracks as a large black pig crossed the narrow track not 10m before us, It was followed a few seconds later by two more pigs.
 We were rooted to the spot and could hear the vegetation crash and watch it part as they made their way.